John Danforth Keynote Speaker

 John Danforth's Biography

-In 2004, Danforth represented the United States as US Ambassador to the United Nations where he focused on ending the North/South civil war in Sudan, a 20-year conflict that killed two million people and displaced five million others.
+In 2004, John Danforth represented the United States as US Ambassador to the United Nations where he focused on ending the North/South civil war in Sudan, a 20-year conflict that killed two million people and displaced five million others.
 President Bush appointed Danforth as Special Envoy to Sudan in 2001.
 A peace agreement between the two sides was ultimately signed in Nairobi, Kenya on Jan.
 9, 2005.

 Danforth represented the State of Missouri in the United States Senate for 18 years.
 Prior to his retirement from the Senate at the end of 1994, Danforth served on three key committees: the Committee on Finance; Committee on Commerce, Science and Transportation; and the Select Committee on Intelligence.
 His major legislative initiatives were in the areas of international trade, telecommunications, health care, research and development, transportation and civil rights.